An Embedding Framework for Consistent Polyhedral Surrogates: Consistency via Calibrated Links

 \section{Consistency via Calibrated Links}

 We have now seen the tight relationship between polyhedral losses and embeddings; in particular, every polyhedral loss embeds some discrete loss.
-The embedding itself tells us how to link the embedded points back to the discrete reports (map $\varphi(r)$ to $r$), but it is not clear when this link can be extended to the remaining reports, and whether such a link can lead to consistency.
-In this section, we give a construction to generate calibrated links for \emph{any} polyhedral loss.
+The embedding itself tells us how to link the embedded points back to the discrete reports (map $\varphi(r)$ to $r$).
+But it is not clear how to extend this to yield a full link function $\psi: \reals^d \to \R$, and whether such a $\psi$ can lead to consistency.
+In this section, we prove Theorem~\ref{thm:link-main}, restated below, which gives a construction to generate calibrated links for \emph{any} polyhedral surrogate.